 In this field placement program, students work in selected courts under the supervision of a judge.
 Students must complete 45 hours of work for each unit.
 A full-time externship can require up to 13 units; most students take 3 to 5 units at a time.
 Arrangements are made on an individual basis with the externship director.
 In addition to working at the court placement, students must attend a mandatory seminar, the first day of which is just before the start of the term.
 Students who enroll in this course in a summer session are limited to 8 units of credit.
-Prerequisite: Students must have completed 40 units and have a cumulative GPA of 2.5 for state trial court and 2.75 for appellate and federal court externships.
+Prerequisite: Students must have completed three terms and have a cumulative GPA of 2.5 for state trial court and 2.75 for appellate and federal court externships.
 This course counts toward completion of the Experiential Learning Requirement.
-Corequisite: Evidence, or consent of instructor.
+Prerequisite: Evidence.
 This course is graded on a Credit/No Credit basis.